alexelash/personal-website/_projects/administrate.md

     layout: 'text-only'
     title: 'Brand Architecture'
     desc: |
-      Continuing to prioritize developing recognizability in our market, we decided to use a branded house approach for subbranding.
+      Prioritizing developing recognizability in our market with the new mark, we also determined that a branded house approach was our best path forward for subbrands and products.
   - type: 'grid'
     layout: 'side-by-side'
     visual: